How to Split Rent and Utilities Fairly Among Roommates

 Fairness is a common understanding among all people.

-There is no monthly renegotiation
+There is no monthly renegotiation.

-Logic behind cost is transparent
+The logic behind the cost is transparent.

 Method 3: Custom Expense Split (The Most Flexible Option)

-What Is a Customs Expense Split?
+What is a Customs Expense Split?

 A custom expense split enables the following:

-Break down the bill in different ways
+Break down the bills in different ways.

-Do Not Include Roommates in Particular Charges
+Do Not Include Roommates in Particular expenses.

-Dynamically adjust amounts
+Dynamically adjust amounts based on agreed splits.

 Example 1: Utilities Based on Usage